ifurkanatasoy/E-Ticaret-Hackathon-2024-Kermits/README.md

+# Competition Scope
+The goal of the Teknofest E-Commerce Hackathon, sponsored by Trendyol, is to enhance product photos uploaded by local sellers and generate more professional product descriptions using Generative AI.

+> [!NOTE]
+> Special thanks to **Trendyol** for providing us with a productive and supportive working environment throughout the competition.

 # Quick Start Guide
 ## Requirements
  1. **Python:** To use this code you have to be using Python 3.10 or higher.